aquariumbio/aquarium/docs/protocol_development/protocol_tutorial.md

 yeast_strain_st = SampleType.find_by_name('Yeast Strain')
 samps = Sample.where(sample_type: yeast_strain_st)
 ```
 It is possible to construct powerful and complex queries with active record finder methods by chaining queries.
-To collect all items that contain samples of sample type yeast strain, excluding ones that are marked as deleted, we would use the following query:
+To collect all items that contain samples of sample type yeast strain, excluding ones that are marked as deleted, we could use the following query:
 ```ruby
 ys_itms = Item.where(sample: Sample.where(sample_type: yeast_strain_st)).where('location != deleted')
 ```